-Profile Graphic Grade Description 38 38 Deaf NE DEAF-Defined as a hearing loss of at least 55dB pure tone average (PTA) in the better ear (three-tone pure tone average at 500, 1000 and 2000 Hertz, air conduction, ISO 1969 Standard) 39 Learning Impaired Intellectual Impairment.
-IQ less than 70 and Classifie FMH NE 40-41 AVAILABLE FOR THE INTRODUCTION OF NEW PROFILES 42 THROUGH THE CLA A HEALTH CONDITION WHICH CANNOT BE MEASURED THROUGH THE CLASSIFICATION PROCESS and thereby Not Eligible.
-See Appendix 3 Non-Eligible Impairment Types for all Athletes 43-47 AVAILABLE FOR THE INTRODUCTION OF NEW PROFILES 48 (45) NE ABLE-BODIED PEOPLE.
+Profile Graphic Grade Description 38 38 V Deaf NE DEAF-Defined as a hearing loss of at least 55dB pure tone average (PTA) in the better ear (three-tone pure tone average at 500, 1000 and 2000 Hertz, air conduction, ISO 1969 Standard) 39 39 Learning Impaired NE Intellectual Impairment.
+IQ less than 70 and Classified by INAS- FMH 40-41 AVAILABLE FOR THE INTRODUCTION OF NEW PROFILES 42 NE A HEALTH CONDITION WHICH CANNOT BE MEASURED THROUGH THE CLASSIFICATION PROCESS and thereby Not Eligible.
+See Appendix 3 Non-Eligible Impairment Types for all Athletes - 43-47 AVAILABLE FOR THE INTRODUCTION OF NEW PROFILES 48 NE ABLE-BODIED PEOPLE.